ontimize/ontimize-archetypes/README.md

 		mvn install

-## Start the database

- Enter the `model` folder and execute the command

-		mvn exec:java -Prun_database

-## Start only the server:
- - Go to the `boot` folder and run the command

-		mvn spring-boot:run

 ## Run the client alone, outside the spring-boot server

 - Go to the `frontend/src/main/ngx` folder, if you have node and npm installed on your system run the following commands:

 		npm install
 		npm start

-## Client and server together
-If you want to deploy the client and server together, run the following command

-	mvn clean install -Pdeploy

 Use the following URL to access the [https://localhost:33333/app/index.html](https://localhost:33333/app/index.html) application